geopython/pycsw/docs/distributedsearching.rst

 OGC API - Records
 -----------------

 Experimental support for distibuted searching is available in pycsw's OGC API - Records support to allow for searching remote services.
-The implementation uses the same approach as described above, operating in OGC API - Records mode.
+The implementation uses the same approach as described above, operating in OGC API - Records mode as per `OGC API - Records - Part 4: Federated Search`_ (draft).

 .. note::